nawab312/CI_CD/Jenkins/Notes.md

       - Jenkins periodically checks the SCM (Git, SVN, etc.) for changes and triggers a build if new commits are detected.
       - Jenkins runs a cron job at a fixed interval to check for updates in the repository.
       - If new commits are found, Jenkins triggers a build.
+    - **Push-Based Model (Webhook Triggers)**
+      - The SCM (GitHub, GitLab, Bitbucket, etc.) notifies Jenkins immediately when a new commit is pushed.
+      - A *Webhook* is configured in the repository (GitHub, GitLab, Bitbucket).
+      - When a developer pushes new code, the webhook sends a notification to Jenkins.
+      - Jenkins triggers the pipeline instantly.
 ```groovy
 pipeline {
     agent any